paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 One goal of this project is to allow every simple user of Python to easily get very good performance.
-We will try to be as inclusive and accessible as possible.
+We will try to be as inclusive and accessible as possible in our communication.

-## Final workshop

-We plan to organize a workshop with tutorials and sprints.
+Finally, we plan to organize after the end of this one-year grant a workshop with tutorials and sprints.
 We will invite developers of libraries which could use the products that will be built during this project.
 Part of this workshop will be dedicated to work on the PyPy, HPy and EPython projects, which may become important for the future of efficient computing with Python.
+This event will be organized in Europe and may be coupled with EuroScipy or EuroPython.